* Wall Street shares dial back from 5-year high

 * Oil prices slip with stocks, growth view caps losses

-* Dollar pulls back from 2-1/2-year high versus yen
+* Dollar recedes from 2-1/2-year high vs yen on likely BOJ move

 The weakness in the equities market, partly due to caution ahead of companies beginning to report on their fourth-quarter earnings, spurred selling of oil, gold and other risky investments.
 This stoked some safety bids for U.S. and German government debt.

-Investors turned their focus to corporate profits in the last three months of 2012, when growth in American holiday spending and corporate investments was tepid as shoppers and companies dialed back on worries about the United States going over the 'fiscal cliff' - a series of automatic tax hikes and government spending cuts which could have kicked in if a budget deal in Washington were not reached last week.
+Investors turned their focus to corporate profits in the last three months of 2012, when growth in American holiday spending and corporate investments was tepid as shoppers and companies dialed back on worries about the United States going over the "fiscal cliff" - a series of automatic tax hikes and government spending cuts that could have kicked in if a budget deal in Washington were not reached last week.

 "There is little doubt that concerns about the fiscal cliff created spending hesitancy in both consumers and businesses in the fourth quarter, and it is likely that will adversely impact earnings season," said Randy Frederick, managing director of active trading and derivatives at Charles Schwab in Austin, Texas.